pocketnetteam/pocketnet.core/doc/build-cmake.md

   - E.x. **vcpkg install libevent:x64-windows-static** and specify **-DEVENT_ROOT=path_to_vcpkg/packages/libevent_x64-windows-static** for correct linking with libevent
   - [*NOTE*] If using non-statically build dependencies - consider copy dll files (*path_to_vcpkg*/packages/*package_name*/bin/) to place where binaries are located (${CMAKE_BINARY_DIR}/src).
 Also provide *-DMSVC_FORCE_STATIC=OFF* as a cmake option to allow dynamic linking
   - [**IMPORTANT**] Replace libraries in "*path_to_vcpkg*/packages/*package_name*/lib" with those which are located under "debug" folder of package.
 See boost notes for explaining.
+  - Use CMAKE_PREFIX_PATH to specify path to vcpkg libraries: *vcpkg_root*/installed/x64-windows-static/lib/
+    - Copy files from debug to lib as it was explained above.
+  - Protobuf:
+    - Even if protobuf has been installed via vcpkg, you should create "bin" folder in the root of package (or in the "*vcpkg_root*/installed/x64-windows-static" in you use CMAKE_PREFIX_PATH) and place there all from *protobuf_package*/tools/protobuf for automated finding these executables or manually specify "Protobuf_PROTOC_EXECUTABLE" (see FindProtobuf CMake docs)

 - If building dependencies from source - specify MTd (Static debug runtime linker):
   - CMake: